Es ist geil ein Arschloch zu sein

-"Es ist geil ein Arschloch zu sein" ("It's Cool to Be an Asshole") is the debut single of German singer and Big Brother Germany contestant Christian.
+"Es ist geil ein Arschloch zu sein" ("It's Cool to Be an Asshole") is a song by German singer and Big Brother Germany contestant Christian.
 Following his brief and controversial tenure on the programme, Christian quit the show and capitalised on his notoriety in Germany to record the track, which was written by Steve van Velvet and produced by Bülent Aris in Hamburg, Germany.

-Hansa Records and BMG Berlin issued the song as a CD single on 13 November 2000.
-The single was a success in German-speaking Europe, peaking atop the German Singles Chart for eight weeks in 2000 and 2001 while becoming a top-10 hit in Austria and Switzerland.
+Hansa Records and BMG Berlin issued the song as Christian's debut single on 13 November 2000.
+It was a commercial success in German-speaking Europe, peaking atop the German Singles Chart for eight weeks in 2000 and 2001 while becoming a top-10 hit in Austria and Switzerland.
 The song is certified platinum in Germany for shipping over 500,000 units and was the 40th-most-success hit of the 2000s decade there.

 Background

 In 2000, 28-year-old Christian was cast as a housemate on the German incarnation of the reality television programme Big Brother for its second series.
 Shortly after the series started, he designated himself the "Nominator" and displayed rude behaviour toward the other contestants, especially Hanka Rackwitz, and talked about himself narcissistically while also attracting criticism for his bad acting.
 After a month, he left the show, but his snarky attitude had left an impression across Germany.
 Using his popularity as a springboard, Christian recorded and released his debut single, "Es ist geil ein Arschloch zu sein", soon after he departed the programme.